Causal Explanations for Image Classifiers: Theoretical Foundations of Our Approach

+Unfortunately, the precise computation of explanations is intractable---see \Cref{app:exp} for the proof.
+It is of little surprise, as all the existing definitions of explanations are intractable, except in some very simple special cases.
+There is, therefore, a justification for an approximation algorithm for explanations. \Cref{sec:algorithm}, described in the next section, computes approximate explanations.
+It uses an approximate ranking of pixels according to their importance for the classification of the input image as a heuristic to guide explanation discovery.
+We formalize the notion of importance as follows.

+\begin{restatable}[Sufficient responsibility]{definition}{respdef} The \emph{degree of sufficient responsibility} of an explanation $\vec{V}_{exp}$ for the classification of $x$ by $\mathcal{N}$ is defined as $1/|\vec{V}_{exp}|$.
+We also extend this value to all pixels in $\vec{V}_{exp}$.
+That is, $v_i$ (and its matching pixel $p_i$) have the degree of sufficient responsibility $1/|\vec{V}_{exp}|$ for the classification of $x$ by $\mathcal{N}$, where $\vec{V}_{exp}$ is the smallest explanation for the classification of $x$ that contains $v_i$.
+If there is no explanation that contains $v_i$, then its degree of sufficient responsibility is defined as $0$. \end{restatable}

-\begin{observation} Given an image $x$ and its classification $o$, we can calculate the degree of responsibility of each pixel $p_i$ of $x$ by directly applying~\Cref{simple-cause}, that is, by checking the conditions {\bf SC1}, {\bf SC2}, and {\bf SC3} for all subsets $P_j$ of pixels of $x$ and then choosing a smallest witness subset.
-While there is an underlying Boolean formula that determines the classification $o$ given the values of the pixels of $x$, we do not need to discover this formula in order to calculate the degree of responsibility of each pixel of $x$. \end{observation}
+Similarly to the definition of explanation, \Cref{def:simple-resp} has a match in the existing causality landscape, as we show in \Cref{app:exp}, where we also prove its intractability.
+The following observation describes a brute-force approach to computing sufficient responsibility, which is clearly exponential in the number of pixels of the image. \begin{observation} Given an image $x$ and its classification $o$, we can calculate the degree of sufficient responsibility of each pixel $p_i$ of $x$ by directly applying~\Cref{defn:simple-exp}, that is, by checking the conditions EXIM1 and EXIM2 for all subsets of pixels of $x$. \end{observation}

+In the next section, we describe an efficient approximation algorithm for computing explanations that is based on an efficiently computable approximate degree of responsibility.